unabridged/motion/README.md

 ## Motion::Event and Motion::Element

-Methods that are mapped using `map_motion` or `stream_from` accept an `event` parameter which is a `Motion::Event`.
+Methods that are mapped using `map_motion` accept an `event` parameter which is a `Motion::Event`.
 This object has a `target` attribute which is a `Motion::Element`, the element in the DOM that triggered the motion.
 Useful state and attributes can be extracted from these objects, including value, selected, checked, form state, data attributes, and more.

 ```ruby
   map_motion :example